worldofunreal/IC-Hub-React/README.md

 # ICHUB

-Welcome to ICHUB, a project where users will be able to add their own projects, publish their news, connect with your friends, chat in public and private groups and much more!
+Welcome to ICHUB, a project where users will be able to add their own projects, publish their news, connect with their friends, chat in public and private groups and much more!

-This repository contains the Frontend in React and Backend in Motoko Both are hosted in the Internet Computer and the frontend can be found in:
+This repository contains the Frontend in React and Backend in Motoko Both are hosted in the Internet Computer.
+The frontend can be found in:
 [https://md7ke-jyaaa-aaaak-qbrya-cai.raw.ic0.app/](https://md7ke-jyaaa-aaaak-qbrya-cai.raw.ic0.app/)

 # Code documentation

-The code splits in the Core Project and the ChatSDK, each one have a Context file to use their functions and variables in any file.
+The backend code splits in the Core Project and the ChatSDK, each one have a Context file to use their functions and variables in any file.

 # ChatSDK
 You can find the code and documentation here